DiasPHPora/wp-to-diaspora/readme.txt

 == Changelog ==

 = unreleased =
+* Rewrite for usage with Gutenberg
+* Fix admin notice for Gutenberg
 * Test for WP 5.0 and up to PHP 7.3
 * Update html-to-markdown to 4.8.1
 * Fetch pod list from the-federation.info API (which allows filtering only diaspora pods)